Harmeet Dhillon, the managing partner at Dhillon Law Group, explains what civil rights are.

-Not a single civil rights act was passed for decades until 1957.
-In the year of 1957, a civil rights section of the Justice Department was established.
+Not a single civil rights act was passed for decades.
+Not until 1957 was a civil rights section of the Justice Department established.
 On June 11, 1963, President John F. Kennedy addressed the nation about civil rights.
-This lead to the Civil Rights Act of 1964.
+This led to the Civil Rights Act of 1964.

-The Civil Rights Act of 1964, a landmark civil rights and labor law became effective on July 2, 1964 that eliminated color, race, religion, sex, or national origin based discrimination and segregation in public places.
-This law gives you the right to file a complaint if you believe that you have been discriminated against or segregated because of your color, race, gender, religion or nation of origin.
+The Civil Rights Act of 1964, a landmark civil rights and labor law became effective on July 2, 1964.
+It eliminated discrimination based on color, race, religion, sex, or national origin and segregation in public places.
+This law gives you the right to file a complaint if you believe that you have been discriminated against in such a way.

-Civil Right Law encompasses basic human rights guaranteed to all American citizens by the Constitution of the United States of America.
-A civil rights attorney is an attorney who handles cases related to discrimination, social freedom, human rights and equality.
+Civil rights law now encompasses basic human rights guaranteed to all American citizens by the Constitution of the United States of America.

 Discrimination based on what you choose or do in private, or who you are is a violation of civil rights law.
 According to The Civil Rights Act of 1964, employment-related discrimination or segregation based on your color, race, sex, religion, or national origin is illegal.
 There are other Federal and States laws providing more protection to cover other factors such as sexual orientation, disability or age.